artsmf/blog/content/blog/finding-inspiration.md

 #### Try A New Art Supply
 Choose one art supply and explore it as fully as possible.
 Swatch it, make tests, and experiment with it.
 Try to make it fit your work, then try to make your work fit the medium.
 Try combining it with a favorite medium.
 Just play and see what works and what doesn’t.

 This is what I’m doing this month with Caran D’Ache Neocolor II water-soluble crayons.
 I bought some open stock colors last spring but haven’t explored them.
-So all this month on the blog (and YouTube), I’ll be featuring work made with this medium and sharing my discoveries.
+So all this month on the blog (and YouTube), I’ll feature work made with this medium and share my discoveries.
 I hope you’ll follow along, maybe try out a few of the illustration tutorials, and [let me know how it goes](mailto:info@susannahfisher.art).
 So let’s talk about the Neocolors.

 ![title graphic alt text](/images/post/post-1.jpg "description text")